Nasruddin/kaschtlerApp/README.md

 # kaschtlerApp
-its a private project for the administration for a card game
+its a private project for the administration of a card game